-We recently caught up with Brian Goldfarb from Microsoft to talk about the upcoming ASP.NET 2.0 release, why open source developers would want to make the switch and the future of the Web Matrix Project.
+We recently caught up with Brian Goldfarb, product manager at Microsoft for ASP.NET to talk about the upcoming ASP.NET 2.0 release, why open source developers would want to make the switch and the future of the Web Matrix Project.

 Builder AU: Could you give us a quick overview of some of the major features you wanted to incorporate into ASP.NET 2.0?
 And how were these driven by developer requests?